goarchit/archit/README.md

 1)  The project will be written primarily, if not exclusively, in the Go programming language in order to provide speed, portability, and a relatively bug free environment (less chances for memory leaks and assocaited environmental issues).

-2)  Go's inherrent ability to both multi-thread and communicate over the Internet will be heavily utilized, with an emphasis on IP connectivity between distinct processes.
-For instance, the environment should be able to split off network management from other core features - to the point that such a service could run on a seperate machines if a farmer desired to do so.
-Likewise, there should be little benefit to running more than one instance of archit - that instance should take full advantage of the server its running on behave if restrictions are specified via confirguration (for instance, to only use 4 cores of an 8 core system).
+2)  Go's inherrent ability to both multi-thread and communicate over the Internet is heavily utilized, with an emphasis on IP connectivity between distinct processes.
+For instance, the environment splits off network management from other core features - to the point that such a service could run on a seperate machines if that feature was enabled and a farmer desired to do so.
+Likewise, there is little benefit to running more than one instance of archit - that instance should take full advantage of the server its running unless restrictions are specified via confirguration (for instance, to only use 4 cores of an 8 core system via the GOMAXPROCS variable).

-3)  Self-tuning will be inherent in the code design, within the configuration limits.  e.g. issues like concurrency will be automatically adjusted over time to attempt to best utilize offered resources.
+3)  Self-tuning is an inherent code design goal, within the configuration limits.  e.g. issues like concurrency will be automatically adjusted over time to attempt to best utilize offered resources.

-4)  File stored in the archit ecosystem will have metadata search capabilities.
-Files will be encrypted and broken into shards for storage across multiple systems.
-Files themselves will either be public or private, based on the renters desire.
-This is turn would allow projects like the Climate Data preservation initiative to pay for storage that the world could access.
+4)  Files stored in the archit ecosystem will be sliced, encrypted, and broken into shards for storage across multiple systems.
+Shards
+will always be private and fetchable only from the renters machines (where the tracking database resides) when combined with a PIN (which is normally prompted for, but can be specified in a configuration file).
+Archit itself will have renter side checks that prevent more than one shard per slide from existing on any one farmer, and will strive to distribute each shard to a seperate farmer.

+5)  Raptor coding techniques will be utilized to provide file recovery redundancy across farmers.

-5)  Initial effort will be to create a linux based CLI.
+6)  Initial effort will be to create a linux based CLI.
 However, since the project will be written in Go, a Windows port should be relatively easy to provide.
 Support for a GUI interface is not intended until after Alpha testing, if then.

-6)  This project will be invitation only/private until Beta release, when limited public support will be offered.
+7)  This project will be invitation only/private until Beta release, when limited public support will be offered.

-7)  This code is dependant upon one modification to the standard github.com/jessevdk/go-flags/option.go file.
-Issue number #213 addresses this, but until that is mainstreamed, add:
+8)  This code is dependant upon one modification to the standard github.com/jessevdk/go-flags/option.go file.
+Issue number #213 addresses this, but until that is mainstreamed (likely done by the time you read this), add:

 // IsSetDefault returns true if option has been set via the default tag func (option *Option) IsSetDefault() bool {